top of page

 Sandra: What?

 Timmy: No, it’s funny.
 We both went in reluctant, almost half-asleep.
-And at the start I even thought this meeting wasn't going to be useful for me.
-But now that we sat down and talked about it… I realise it was super useful, very edifying.
+At the start, I even thought this meeting wouldn't be useful for me.
+But now that we sat down and talked about it, I realise it was super useful and very edifying.

 Aunty Rose: Isn't that powerful?
-Sometimes you need to reflect on the meetings you attended, do your reports and all, because it's only then, you squeeze out your learning.
-Like a wet towel that you need to wring out.
+Sometimes you need to reflect on the meetings you attended.
+Doing your reports and all helps you squeeze out your learning—like a wet towel that needs to be wrung out.

 Timmy: True.
 I wonder what else I'll learn next time.
 I must make sure I reflect.